Millenia-old cities, unparalleled gastronomic heritage, and pristine nature have made not just tourists but also expats flock to Italy’s shores.

-If you wish to become an Italian citizen, you’ll have to spend at least 10 years as its resident.
+If you wish to become an Italian citizen, you’ll have to spend at least 10 years as a resident.
 Then, you’ll have to apply to get Italian citizenship by naturalization.
 There is no direct citizenship by investment program in Italy.

 As an Italian citizen, you would be able to travel, live, and work freely in any EU country, vote in elections, and pass this European citizenship to your children.

 Can I apply for the Italian investor visa as a legal entity?

 No, only private individuals can obtain an investor visa in Italy.
 In other words, you can only apply as a person and not via a business of any kind.

 Can people of all nationalities apply for an Italian investor visa?